amberframework/granite/README.md

 The where clause will give you full control over your query.
 Instead of building another DSL to build the query, we decided to use good ole SQL.

-When using the all method, the selected fields will always match the fields specified in the model.
+When using the `all` method, the SQL selected fields will always match the fields specified in the model.
 If you need different fields, consider creating a new model.

 Always pass in parameters to avoid SQL Injection.
-Use a symbol in your query `:field` for parameter replacements.
+Use a symbol in your query i.e. `:param` for parameter replacement.
+Check out [waterlink/crystal-mysql](https://github.com/waterlink/crystal-mysql) for more details.

 The table is namespaced with `_t` so you can perform joins without conflicting field names.